- 1 Top 6 Best Pasta Makers

 WHY WE LIKE IT: An aluminum alloy manual pasta maker that can be completely disassembled for easy cleanup and comes standard with pasta cutters and a clamp.
 Choose two pasta widths between 2 and 6.6 millimeters and nine thicknesses between 0.3 to 2.6 millimeters with the adjustable knob.

 You don’t have to pay a lot to own a pasta maker that offers versatility and is easy to clean.
 The iSiLER 150 Roller Pasta Maker is made of a sturdy aluminum alloy construction that makes it easy to clean.
 You can completely disassemble the parts to thoroughly clean the rollers.
-But more importantly, you’ll like that you can control the thickness and width of the pasta.
+But more importantly, you’ll like that you can control the different thicknesses and width of the pasta.

 Adjust the cutting width to between 2 and 6.6 millimeters and choose between 9 thickness settings that range from 0.3 to 2.6 millimeters.
 You’ll also like that the iSiLER model comes with a pasta cutter and a clamp for easier operation.
 You might also like the best KitchenAid mixer.